-The correct direction of pump rotation is counterclockwise when facing the impeller.
+The correct direction of pump rotation is indicated by an arrow on the pump body or accompanying decals.
 If the pump is operated in the wrong direction, the impeller could become loosened from the shaft and seriously damage the pump.

-Only operate this pump in the direction indicated by the arrow on the pump body and on the accompanying decal.
-Otherwise, the impeller could become loosened from the shaft and seriously damage the pump.
-Consult the operating manual furnished with the power source before attempting to start the power source.
+The pump must operate in the direction indicated by the arrow on the pump, or accompanying decals.
+Reverse rotation could loosen the impeller and seriously damage the pump.
+Consult the operating manual furnished with the pump power source before attempting to start the power source.